 On site Emission testing and DPM testing with the latest imported Emission test equipment – Infralyt N gas Analyser and a Saxon SMG200M

 Worldwide emission standards are becoming stricter and require improved Catalysts and Diesel Particulate filters specific to the market and individual applications.

 Rush Exhaust & Rush Enterprises provide Catalyst and Diesel Particulate filters for power generation equipment and stationary applications complying with all current requirements and future limits.

 We work closely with our customers in order to meet all their requirements and to satisfy their demands.
-Tailor made Catalyst and Diesel Particulate Filter solutions and completive precious metal amounts combined with our special coatings result in low light-off temperature, high durability and performance of our Catalyst and Diesel Particulate Filters.
+Tailor-made Catalyst and Diesel Particulate Filter solutions and completive precious metal amounts combined with our special coatings result in low light-off temperature, high durability, and performance of our Catalyst and Diesel Particulate Filters.

-Rush Exhaust & Rush Enterprise’s patented (Patent No: RP 217451) IMS design proved significant reduction of PM and all other emissions in many applications.
+Rush Exhaust & Rush Enterprise’s patented (Patent No: RP 217451) IMS design proved a significant reduction of PM and all other emissions in many applications.
 The total PM reduction reached up to 95% in South African and American mining applications with continuous passive regeneration.